fbpx

 At the frontline, he saved a life for the first time.
 The sniper caught his rifle on a power line and fell from a height.
 Oleksandr remembers that that moment stretched out in time.

 "I saw this moment as if in slow motion—an explosion, flames, and how a soldier falls from a height.
 All the soldiers fell to the ground at the sound of the explosion.
 Apparently, this is what a soldier should do.
 But I acted as a medic.
 I dropped my machine gun because it was bothering me like that shovel on my back.
 I hear them yelling at me: 'Are you crazy to drop your weapon?!'
-And I was already cutting the victim's burning clothes with scissors," Shadskykh recalls.
+And I was already cutting the victim's burning clothes with scissors," Oleksandr recalls.

 The victim suffered vertebral fractures and severe burns, but thanks to help, he has already completed a rehabilitation course and is walking.

-Shadskykh believes that the war is not an argument for postponing the issue of the rights of the LGBT+ community in Ukraine:
+Oleksandr believes that the war is not an argument for postponing the issue of the rights of the LGBT+ community in Ukraine:

 "There has never been and never will be a better time.
 LGBT+ military protects our country on an equal footing with others.
 And you know what?
 There is no need to 'cover' the topic of LGBT+ people.
 Just give equal rights like everyone else's, and that's it."